Is Ice Water Bad for You? Understanding the Risks and Benefits

 Understanding the effects of cold water on the body

-Here are a few ways ice water may impact digestion, circulation and energy levels — plus tips on deciding what’s right for you.
+Here are a few ways ice water may impact your employees and customers — plus tips on deciding what’s right for you.

 Digestion and circulation